How to Renew Your CNA License in Florida: Requirements, Fees & CE Hours

 If it´s the case you don´t possess a CNA license, you can apply for one and prepare to become a CNA with FHCA´s CNA program.

-How many CE hours do you need to complete to renew your CNA license in Florida?
+How long do you have to renew a CNA license in Florida?